joshchamberlain/CS471-Assignments-UMLIntro-GitHubTest2/doc/releng/README.md

    2. Add the token to the global environmental variables in the `.travis.yml` file
    3. Use the token by adding `-Dsonar.login=${SONAR_TOKEN}` when having Travis run the sonar:sonar maven goal.

+## Commit Hooks
+There is a commit hook that prevents adding tabs to Java files.

 # Abandoned Ideas
 Some technologies were investigated but decided against.
 Here are some notes for future reference.